-It is important that the requirements for ocean storage of biomass activities ensure durable, robustly quantifiable CO2 Removal, conducted in a manner which leads to no net harm4 to the environment (e.g. deforestation or loss of biodiversity), or to society (through e.g. loss of arable land, decreased food security, chemical emissions or health risks).
+It is important that the requirements for Marine Anoxic Carbon Storage activities ensure durable, robustly quantifiable CO2 Removal, conducted in a manner which leads to no net harm4 to the environment (e.g. deforestation or loss of biodiversity), or to society (through e.g. loss of arable land, decreased food security, chemical emissions or health risks).